codesharedot/qtum-price-ruby/README.md

-# ethereum price ruby
+# ripple price ruby

-Gets the ethereum price with Ruby (from JSON).
+Gets the ripple price with Ruby (from JSON).

 https://ruby-lang.co